DanAndreeaMaria/Restaurant/README.md

 # Restaurant #

-A splime restaurant webpage for "Le Iovi Pizza", built using basic HTML and CSS.
+A simple restaurant webpage for "Le Iovi Pizza", built using basic HTML and CSS.

 ## Features